JAlcocerT/JAlcocerT/content/blog/dev-saas-ppts.md

 Can a CLi agent, like Codex, Gemini CLI or Claude Code help to create the skeleton of SliDevJS ppts?

+Yeppp, and you can do so from windsurf/cursor/whatever IDE.

 ---